 - Standard thermal foggers

 - Electric thermal foggers

 Ultra-low volume foggers are designed to breakdown different liquid compounds to a size of between 8 to 15 microns.
 This ultra-low breakdown is what separates this type of fogger from a mister.

 If an alcohol-based deodorizer is used in this type of fogger, it can breakdown to a size of 5 microns.
 The smaller the size, the longer a substance is vaporized and airborne.

 High-Volume Wet Foggers

 High-volume foggers are not recommended for indoor applications.
-Because of the volume of moisture released via these types foggers, moisture sensitive items and materials in a residence run the risk of being damages when this type of fogger is utilized.
+Because of the volume of moisture released via these types foggers, moisture sensitive items and materials in a residence run the risk of being damaged when this type of fogger is utilized.
 With that cautionary note made, high-volume wet foggers are effective at treating areas under carpets.
 They can also address pet odors, including cat and dog urine.

 Standard Thermal Foggers